 Where is Matka Canyon

-Matka Canyon is located in Northern Macedonia, only 17 km away from central Skopje, in the south-west direction.
+Matka Canyon is located in North Macedonia, only 17 km away from central Skopje, in the south-west direction.

 A few facts about Matka Canyon